 The Great Caruso changed the way generations felt about opera.
-Some who would later become great tenors—José Carreras, Plácido Domingo, Luciano Pavarotti, Roberto Alagna, and Joseph Calleja have all said that hearing Mario Lanza had propelled them towards their lives in music.
+Some who would later become great tenors—e.g. José Carreras, Plácido Domingo, Luciano Pavarotti, Roberto Alagna, and Joseph Calleja—have said that Mario Lanza's performance in the film propelled them towards an operatic career.

 But Bobbysoxers, high school and college students also flocked to the The Great Caruso and left theaters with "La Donna è Mobile," "Celeste Aida," "Vesti la Giubba," "La Danza"—any and all of 27 dazzling musical numbers in the movie—ringing in their heads.
 Excited and moved by the power of the human voice—Mario Lanza's voice—their eyes opened to the beauty of operatic music.